JShim-CS/AprilTagChessboard/README.md

 Chessboard Detection using AprilTags, OpenCV, and Stockfish binary.

-Prototype for the vision system for Joseph-Hoane-sd02, My team's Senior Design Project that allows an UR10e robotic arm to play chess.
+Prototype for the vision system for Joseph-Hoane-sd02, my team's senior design project that allows an UR10e robotic arm to play chess.